 Within the Ring App there are several different settings you can adjust.
 You can alter the motion sensitivity or turn it off completely.
 You can also share your camera with other users, view your event history (if you have a Ring Protect Plan), or check in on your existing battery power.

 The Ring App is the central spot for all Ring devices, so if you have a Ring Alarm or several Ring Stick Up Cams, you can see everything in one app.

 Ring Protect Plans

 When you turn on your Ring Stick Up Cam Battery for the first time, you’ll see a red subscribe bar at the bottom of the app.
 It counts down a 30 day trial period for your camera, and once that’s up, you can purchase a Ring Protect Plan or just watch your video via a live feed.

 Without a Protect Plan you won’t be able to store clips unless you’re watching live and download them to your phone.
 If you do opt for a Ring Protect Plan, the Basic starts at $3 per month or $30 US per year.

 Overall Thoughts on the Ring Stick Up Cam Battery

 I find home security is easier when you’re free from cords and cables.
 Ring Stick Up Cam Battery gives you the freedom to place the camera anywhere.
 I had it by my back door where it’s quite far from my router.
 The signal stayed strong, and the clips it captured were exactly what I’m looking for when monitoring my home.

-Ring devices are always winners in my book, and the Ring Stick Up Cam Battery is no exception.
+Ring devices are always winners in my book, and the Ring Stick Up Cam Battery (new version is now available for preorder from Best Buy) is no exception.
 You can find this handy cord-free camera at Best Buy right now.